matal0/kubecon2025/README.md

 ### Data/DBs on k8s (DoK)

 #### Summary
+DoK is not about "why?" but "when?".
+- AI and data sovereignty will define infra decisions
+- data control & compliance concerns will push more orgs toward on-prem or hybrid solutions

-how to build confidence in DoK?
+How to build confidence in DoK?
 - highlight proven paths, oss growth & industry endorsement matters
 - use benchmarks: proof reliability, scalability, performance compared to classic infra
 - consider that orgs don't want ship sensitivs data to third-party models

-not "why" but "when":
-- AI and data sovereignty will define infra decisions
-- data control & compliance concerns will push more orgs toward on-prem or hybrid solutions

-Notes:
+<ins>Notes</ins><br>
 Karen Jex (crunchy data)

 concerns: